ur-whitelab/exmol/README.md

 [Read API here](https://ur-whitelab.github.io/exmol/api.html).
 You should also read the paper (see below) for a more exact description of the methods and implementation.

+## Developing

+This repo uses pre-commit, so after cloning run `pip install -r requirements.txt` and `pre-commit install` prior to committing.

 ## Citation

 Please cite [Wellawatte et al.](https://chemrxiv.org/engage/chemrxiv/article-details/6115baf04cb4797dc42df605)